covalent bonding

 3d model of an ammonia molecule showing the lone pair of electrons.
 Ammonia is a small covalent molecule; the ammonia molecule has 3N-H covalent bonds and a lone pair or non-bonding pair of electrons.
 The image opposite shows an ammonia molecule with its lone pair of electrons.

 Below is a dot and cross diagram to show how each of the covalent bonds in an ammonia molecule are formed.
-The nitrogen atom has an electron arrangement of 2,5 or 1s22s22p3 and is shown below.
-Its outer shell electrons are shown as green dots; recall from gcse chemistry that in dot and cross diagrams we only show the outer shell or valency electrons since these are the ones involved in bonding.
+The nitrogen atom has an electron arrangement of 2,5 or an electron configuration of 1s22s22p3 this is shown below.
+Its outer shell electrons are shown as green dots; now recall from gcse chemistry that in dot and cross diagrams we only show the outer shell or valency electrons since these are the ones involved in forming bonds.
 Hydrogen is also shown with its one outer shell electron; shown as a black cross (X).

-In order to achieve full last shells both these non-metal atoms share electrons.
+The octet rule can be useful here in drawing the dot and cross diagram for the ammonia molecule.
+In order to achieve full last electron shells both these non-metal atoms share electrons.
 The electrons are shared in pairs.
-A pair of shared electrons results in a covalent bond being formed between the two atoms.
+A pair of shared electrons between two atoms results in the formation of a covalent bond.
 The nitrogen atom forms 3 covalent bonds or shares 3 pairs of electrons with the hydrogen atoms.
 By sharing electrons both the nitrogen atom and the hydrogen atoms will end up with a noble gas electron configuration.
-Hydrogen only needs to gain 1 electron to fill its outer electron shell so each hydrogen atom will only form 1 covalent bond.
+Hydrogen only needs to gain 1 electron to fill its outer electron shell so each hydrogen atom will only form 1 covalent bond; this is outlined in the image below:

 A dot and cross diagram for an ammonia molecule